DevOpsBootcamp/website/source/first-steps.rst

 userspace Linux software on Windows, while using less resources than a virtual machine.

-If you installed the Fall Creators Update for Windows 10, you can install one or more Linux distributions through the Windows Store.

 .. image:: /static/ubuntustore.png
     :target: https://msdn.microsoft.com/en-us/commandline/wsl/install-win10
-    :align: center
+    :align: right
-    :height: 375px
-    :width: 700px
+    :width: 50%
     :alt: Windows Store

+If you installed the Fall Creators Update for Windows 10, you can install one or more Linux distributions through the Windows Store.

 .. _Windows Subsystem for Linux: https://msdn.microsoft.com/en-us/commandline/wsl/about